 Tire pressures is the first item on this list when you’re trying to get more side bite.
 This is because it is the quickest and easiest way to adjust the handling of your kart.
 In fact, if you go to a race weekend, you will see almost every driver next to their kart with a tire pressure gauge in their hands.

 Tire pressures can vary depending on weather conditions and the amount of grip on track.
 They can go from 10 psi all the way up to 30 psi.
 Generally, lower tire pressures equal more side bite due to the contact patch between rubber and tarmac being higher.
 However, tire pressures that are too low will create too much side bite and cause the kart to lift both inside wheels off the track.

 There are other elements to take into consideration when adjusting tire pressures though, such as the rate at which your tires get to temperature.
 Decreasing your tire temperatures will mean that your tires will heat up slower, and this means it will take longer for you to reach optimum grip levels.

 Tire compounds have a huge effect on your kart’s side bite levels; however, these are bit easier to understand.
 Softer tires equal more grip.
 However, these tires tend to overheat and wear out quickly.
 Harder tires will have the opposite effect: lower grip levels but will keep temperatures down and last longer.

 2. Track Width

-We have discussed track width in a previous article but focussed mostly on rear track width.
+We have discussed track width in another article but focussed mostly on rear track width.
 It is a crucial element to increasing or decreasing your side bite, so it is important to mention again.
 It is important to only adjust one at a time to find your balance (i.e. front or rear), as they work in conjunction with one another and losing your balance on track width can be a nightmare to recover from.